VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-3/README.md

 - Use tab panes to organize the content and navigate the content using tabbed navigation
 - Use the collapse plugin to hide/reveal content
 - Construct the accordion using cards
+- Set up a tooltip to be displayed when the user hovers over an area of the page
+- Enable popovers when the user clicks on a link or button
+- Reveal and hide modals when the user clicks on a link or button

 # Desktop web page version
 ![](Desktop-web-version.png)